-Remove the Seal ring from the rotor case & rotor (shown in Figure 13) and inspect them.
-If any seal is damaged, do not reuse and replace it.
+Remove the Seal ring from the rotor case & rotor and inspect them.
+If any seal is damaged, do not re-use and replace it.

 Clean both shaft ends and the rotor case before assembling.
-Push the replacing NEW Seal ring into the rotor case O-ring and turn fit into the seal pins on the seal body after Rotor Case Assembly (chapter 6.4).
+After rotor case assembly, push the replacing NEW Seal ring into the rotor case O-ring and turn it until the seal pins on the seal body fit in the groove in the seal ring (Refer to 'chapter 6.4').